kruckenberg/thinkery/Big Picture.md

 Naively, I might have thought that the state update is simply a new "all-in" perception of the world (rather than a function I execute before my next perception).
 But of course that can't be right.
 To plan my action, I need to be able to anticipate (to infer) future states.
 And I take notice of certain features in my next percept because they don't match what I'd anticipated I'd perceive.
 ## Goal-based Agents
+Goal-based agents choose from among available actions calculating which of those actions is most likely to achieve its goal(s).
+A goal is just a description of a desirable state.

+In more complex environments, immediately available actions do not achieve the agent's goals.
+The agent thus needs to [[Search]] or plan.
 ## Utility-based Agents
+A utility-based agent has hierarchically-ordered goals, the highest of which we call the agent's *utility function*.
+The utility function is essentially an internalization of the (external) performance measure.
+Utility functions allow an agent decide how to make trade-offs between incompatible goals or goals that cannot be simultaneously maximized.
+It also allows an agent to rank goals and pursue higher-value goals when it could choose from among several goal-seeking actions.

+## Learning Agents
+Any of the above agents can be equipped to learn.
+The ability to learn is especially important in more complex environments where it would be infeasible to equip the agent with all the knowledge it needs.

+Learning agents incorporate additional modules: a *critic*, a *learning element*, and a *problem generator*.
+The learning element is responsible for making improvements based on feedback it receives from the critic about how the performance element is performing.
+(At this point, how it makes those improvements is left purposely undefined.
+The mechanisms for learning depend on the design of the performance element.)
+Think of the problem generator as a module that prompts exploratory actions that are likely to lead to experiences from which the agent can learn (presumably better informed than random walks).

+## Agents' Representations of the Environment
+- Atomic: each state of the world is indivisible, lacking internal structure
+- Factored: each state of the world is decomposed into a *fixed* (in advance) set of attributes.
+- Structured: each state of the world is decomposed into objects, each of which has its own attributes, and relations between those objects (natural language describes the world in this structured way)